Paulanerus/TextVariantExplorer/docs/source/content/usage.md

 ![Column toggle](../_static/column_toggle.png)

 The tool is able to manage multiple data sets at the same time.
 You can switch between data sets using the dropdown menu in the top-left corner of the screen.

-The settings menu is likely to change in the future, so please check the documentation for updates.

 ## Logs